RelateMN Team

 Alex Ballinger, MA, LAMFT (she/her)

-Eastern Carver County
+Eastern Carver County School District

 Alex offers school-based therapy to adolescents.
 She has 5 years experience as a school-based therapist and is working toward full licensure as an LMFT.
 Alex is passionate about working with adolescents and their families, and loves school-based work because it allows her to be part of the different systems that impact clients.
 In her free time, Alex spends time with her husband, dog and two cats, along with close friends and family.
 A favorite hobby is going to live music events.